gene-kira/Psychic-Mind/README.md

 BorgMemoryOrgan-19-  is a masterpiece  4-18-2026 1pm   Tested on Toxic Commandos game

 What is the difference between AI and man ?   ans: is the strength of a human Heart

+Eugene Silly Putty Data info-6-  is a masterpiece  still working on it 4-23-2026